scottstanfield/newmac/readme.md

 7. Fix the Path
 ===============

+> I don't think you need to do this step in Yosemite!

 We own everything under /usr/local; Apple (and Unix in general) doesn't put anything in here.
 In order for our apps to superseed included